 Neuropsychological evaluation involves a review of the patient's medical history, a detailed clinical interview about a person's history and symptoms, and 2-4 hours of paper-and-pencil tests to assess areas such as memory, attention & concentration, visual and language abilities, problem solving and decision making as well as emotional functioning.
 After the neuropsychological testing is complete, the clinician will write a report and send it to the referral doctor, and then meet with the patient (and family if desired) to discuss the results and provide recommendations for treatment.

 Clinicians at Rocky Mountain Neurobehavioral Associates provide psychotherapy for individuals and families affected by emotional, cognitive, medical, or neurological difficulty.
 This may include people experiencing memory or attention problems, a neurological or medical diagnoses, or those experiencing depression, anxiety, trauma, or difficulty coping with their condition.
-Approaches include mindfulness, cognitive-behavioral therapy, EMDR, and clinical hypnosis.
+Approaches include mindfulness, cognitive-behavioral therapy, and evidenced-based treatment for PTSD and trauma.